 In setting standards, the Secretary is expressly required to consider the feasibility of the proposed standards.
 Senate Comm. on Labor and Public Welfare, S.Rep.
-No. 91-1282, 91st Cong., 2d Sess, 58 (1970).
+No. 91-1282, 91st Cong., 2d Sess.
+58 (1970).
 Nevertheless, considerations of technological feasibility are not limited to devices already developed and in use.
-Standards may require improvements in existing technologies or require the development of new technology. ["Society of Plastics Industry, Inc. v Occupational Safety and Health Administration," 509 F. 2d at 1309.]

-Where appropriate, the standards are required to include provisions for labels or other forms of warning to apprise employees of hazards, suitable protective equipment, control procedures, monitoring and measuring of employee exposure, employee access to the results of monitoring, and appropriate medical examinations; moreover where a standard prescribes medical examinations or other tests, they must be made available at no cost to the employee [(Section 6(b) (7))].
+Standards may require improvements in existing technologies or require the development of new technology.
+I "Society of Plastics Industry, Inc. V Occupational Safety and Health Administration," 509 F. 2d at 1309.1 ployees of hazards, suitable protective equipment, control procedures, monitoring and measuring of employee exposure, employee access to the results of monitoring, and appropriate medical examinations; moreover where a standard prescribes medical examinations or other tests, they must be made available at no cost to the employee [(Section 6(b) (7))].
 Standards may also prescribe recordkeeping requirements where necessary or appropriate for enforcement of the Act or for developing information regarding occupational accidents and illnesses (Section 8(c)).